rsaroot/rsaroot/README.md

 👨‍💻 DE | Python | SQL | Cloud

+🔍 Passionate about:
-- 📊 Transforming raw data
+- 📊 Transforming raw data into meaningful insights
 - ⚙️ Building data pipelines
-- 📈 Constructing data visual
+- 📈 Crafting data visual to tell stories
-- ☁️ Working with cloud platforms
+- ☁️ Leveraging cloud platforms for data solutions

+💡 Always eager to learn and explore the latest in data and technology!
 <!--
 **rsaroot/rsaroot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.